sedlak477/NBTReader/README.md

 # NBTReader
-NBTReader is a tool to read and write NBT files.
+NBTReader is a tool to read and write NBT files with Java!

 NBTReader is still in development and may have bugs and/or be inefficient!